Trichloroethylene: Uses

-When it was first widely produced in the 1920s, trichloroethylene's major use was to extract vegetable oils from plant materials such as soy, coconut, and palm.
-Other uses in the food industry included coffee decaffeination and the preparation of flavoring extracts from hops and spices.
-It has also been used for removing residual water in the production of 100% ethanol.
+When trichloroethylene was first widely produced in the 1920s, its major use was to extract vegetable oils from plant materials such as soy, coconut, and palm.
+Other uses in the food industry included coffee decaffeination (removal of caffeine) and the preparation of flavoring extracts from hops and spices.
+TCE was used as a freezing point depressant in carbon tetrachloride fire extinguishers.